-Walking in Portugal just got more interesting.
+Walking in Portugal Dropdown content just got more interesting.
 Follow Neil McQuillian as he explores the Rota Vicentina.
 One of Portugal's top long distance trails.
-The information in this article is taken from The Rough Guide to Portugal, your essential guide for visiting Portugal.
+The information in this article is taken from The Rough Guide to Portugal Dropdown content, your travel guide for Portugal.

 I rolled my ankle and tumbled over.
 Our guide, José Granja, came to check I was OK.
 “You know, you need to taste the floor,” he said.
 Then we set off again.